Building a team for success in the music industry

 You can make a photoshoot go a long way, by bringing different outfits, and shooting in several locations in close proximity to each other, all in a single shoot.
 In this way, you can refresh your profile pictures/press pictures several times from a single shoot.

-Investment in a great music video, or live music video that is professionally shot - not just on a good camera, but by someone with an eye for videography and composition, can be invaluable for interacting with the industry.
+Investment in a great music video, or live music video that is professionally shot, not just on a good camera, but by someone with an eye for videography and composition, can be invaluable for interacting with the industry and streaming music services platforms like YouTube Music, which support high audio quality and spatial audio features.

 Budget Tip: Smartphones are so good these days, that with good lighting, and creativity, a great live video could be shot on one.